nhoizey/nicolas-hoizey.com/_posts/2015/02/18-viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers/2015-02-18-viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers.md

 ---
 title:      Viewport height is taller than the visible part of the document in some mobile browsers
 lang:       en
-tags:				[safari, iphone, ipad, bug]
+tags:       [Safari, iPhone, iPad, bug]
 ---

-When trying to use [a ```100vh``` CSS value](http://caniuse.com/viewport-units) to build a new interface for [a game](http://esviji.com/) that would use the full viewport, I discovered that this full height value meant the bottom of the game interface was partialy hidden behind the browser buttons bar or below the "fold" of some mobile browsers.
+When trying to use [a `100vh` CSS value](http://caniuse.com/viewport-units) to build a new interface for [a game](http://esviji.com/) that would use the full viewport, I discovered that this full height value meant the bottom of the game interface was partialy hidden behind the browser buttons bar or below the "fold" of some mobile browsers.

 ## An issue with Apple iOS Safari